 Usually, the fast is to do without food.
 Food is one of the great blessings of God in our lives, a true pleasure and a true necessity.
 But humans tend to be gluttons; we want to eat more.
 Our hunger can compel us, force our hand, occupy our thoughts.
 When we have anything in our lives that we don't or can't say no to, then it is lording over us.
 But God is in control.
 If something else takes up God's place in our lives, it is an idol, and we are living in something akin to idolatry.
 Fasting helps to bring it back into enough control for us to surrender it to God so it can be returned to its rightful place in life.
 Food is the foremost example of such a thing.

+There are many ways to fast.
 You can fast from some foods, and not others.
-You can fast from watching television, having sex, and buying pleasure items, even from buying ordinary stuff.
-You can fast from hobbies you crave, places you are unhealthily drawn to, music, books, news, and movies.
-You might even find it necessary to be fasting from use of the Internet -- though please don't start until you're done using this site. :) If you can be described as a 'junkie', 'freak', or 'fanatic' about something, that's a good thing to fast from.
-For most people in North America, and the upper classes all over the earth, the most important it is to fast from being a consumer of goods, for our role as a consumer can consume us spiritually.
+You can fast from watching television, having sex, and buying items for pleasure, even buying ordinary stuff.
+You can fast from hobbies you crave, places you're drawn to, music, books, news, and movies.
+You might even fast from use of the Internet - though please wait until you're done using this site. :) If you can describe yourself as a 'junkie', 'freak', or 'fanatic' about something, that's a good thing to fast from.
+For the upper classes all over the world, it's a good idea to fast from consuming goods, for our role as a consumer can consume us.
 For Catholics, fasting for Lent is one of the most enduring hallmarks of their tradition.

 ------- John Wesley, as found in the collection *Sermons On Several Occasions* (Epworth, 1971), p.301

 If one of the purposes of fasting is to bring yourself to obey and follow God, then what can it mean when life after fasting does not bear the marks of such obedience?
-In the face of a nation that fasted and wailed before God as if they were holy, but did not live Godly lives, the prophets spoke of the kind of 'fasting' God wanted.
+In the face of a nation that fasted and wailed before God as if they were holy, but did not live Godly lives, the prophets called out for the kind of 'fasting' God was seeking from them.
 Or, as Isaiah said, especially 58:6 :

 "Isn't this the fast that I want :